rasel-gannicus/m360ict_job_assesment/README.md

-# M360 ICT Product Management System
+# E-Commerce Product Management Dashboard with AntDesign

 A modern product management system built with React, TypeScript, and Ant Design.